POLICY & PLANNING ANALYST III

 Perform a variety of tasks in both long and short-range planning for various governmental programs.

 Research and identify problems and develop corrective actions to agency programs.
 May make recommendations.

 Provide written and oral comments to community, local, state, and federal agencies and entities.

 Perform research studies for special assignments involving state or federal legislation, statutes, or policy issues, including gathering data and creating special reports.

 Provide information and background to the public, state & national legislators, and the media; handle comments and suggestions from the public.

-Monitor the state programs/projects for compliance and may make approval/disapproval decisions based on that review.
+Monitor programs/projects for compliance may make approval/disapproval decisions based on that review.

 Coordinate with agency executives, any other related entity, other agency personnel, and regional and national partners to identify and assess policy issues.

 Participate in strategy development, including coordinating, evaluating, and interpreting policy and planning recommendations.